BGA Reballing and Robotic Hot Solder Dip Solutions

 Customer Service Questions

-Q: What alloys of solder spheres do you currently offer?
+Q: What alloys of solder spheres do you offer?

-Q: What sizes of solder spheres do you currently offer?
+Q: What sizes of solder spheres are offered?

 A: We currently offer the following diameter solder balls: 0.38mm (0.015”), 0.46mm (0.018"), 0.51mm (0.020"), 0.56mm (0.022"), 0.61mm (0.024"), 0.64mm (0.025"), and 76mm (0.030").

-A: The shear volume of BGA patterns, pitches, and ball sizes, gets costly to have so many in inventory.
-Building preforms to order when ordered is the best way to ensure the customer is satisfied.
-Online orders typically receive a 1 business day turnaround.
+A: The volume of BGA patterns, pitches, and ball sizes, makes it costly to have so many options in inventory.
+Building preforms to order is the best way to ensure the customer is satisfied.
+Online orders typically receive a one (1) business day turnaround.

 Q: What is the fastest way to order?